riceissa/issarice.com/wiki/good-entry-point.md

 - Leads to higher quality pages, since one must put more effort into making them comprehensible (?)
 - Easier exporting of the site.
 In other words, in the future I might want to split up the site by e.g. subject[^split], and having roughly independent pages means I don't have to worry about dependency issues.
+- Since a lot of web traffic now comes from social media, it's important to make pages "share-friendly", i.e. be useful to people coming in from e.g. Facebook shares, even if they're not familiar with your site.
+(This is essentially the same point as in the case of search traffic.
+In both cases, you should just assume that most people aren't familiar with your site.^[Though some sites use this "foreignness" well, as in the case of e.g. everything2 or AutoAdmit, which have a different "feel" to the site than most sites, which (for me) makes them more interesting.])

 [^split]: This might be the case if my website begins to accumulate *a lot* of content.
 Right now, even fairly large personal websites (like, say, gwern's) can be processed easily with Hakyll and uploaded as a static site.